Matleo/MLPython2Java/Maschine Learning/RandomForest/MaaS/README.md

 Notice that you can extend the `PMMLPipeline`, by passing in a `sklearn_pandas.DataFrameMapper`, a `PCA` operation and one or more `sklearn.feature_selection` operations (see the official [example](https://github.com/jpmml/sklearn2pmml)).

 ## Parsing PMML
-After creating the pipeline you can call the `fit()` function, passing in the appropriate data:
+After creating the pipeline you can call the `fit()` function on the pipline, passing in the appropriate data:
 ```python
 	mnist_pipeline.fit(train_data["data"], train_data["target"])
 ```